varabyte/kobweb/README.md

 The following instructions are based on a Kobweb multimodule setup, like the one created by `kobweb create app`.

+> [!TIP]
+> You can
+> download [this project](https://drive.google.com/file/d/1NBwuyU9rKlmG7bpatyFsMnABPdSZ45lB/) to see the completed
+> result from applying the instructions in this section to the `kobweb create app` site.

 * Create a new module in your project.
   * For example, name it "demo-server-plugin".
   * Be sure to update your `settings.gradle.kts` file to include the new project.